dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Install-Scala-Kinesis-Enrich.md

 To get a local copy, you can download the executable jarfile directly from our Hosted Assets bucket on Amazon S3 - please see our [[Hosted assets]] page for details.

+You will need to add the executable flag onto the file:

+    $ chmod +x snowplow-kinesis-enrich-0.1.0

 ## 3.2 Compile from source

 Alternatively, you can build it from the source files.
 To do so, you will need [scala][scala] and [sbt][sbt] installed.